rkalaniNV/Automodel/docs/repository-structure.md

 - **Day-0 support** for most LLMs and VLMs on the Hugging Face Hub.
 - **Optimized implementations** for training efficiency, including fused kernels and memory-saving techniques.
 - **Seamless integration** with Hugging Face datasets, tokenizers, and related tools.
-- **Distributed training strategies** using FSDP2 and nvFSDP across multi-GPU and multi-node environments.
+- **Distributed training strategies** using FSDP2 and MegatronFSDP across multi-GPU and multi-node environments.
 - **End-to-end workflows** with recipes for data preparation, training, and evaluation.